FUE Hair Transplant - Glasgow

 Hair transplant surgery is not appropriate for everyone.
-Factors such as hair loss diagnosis, age, general health, hair loss stability and donor hair density all influence whether or not a patient will receive excellent results from surgery.
+Factors such as hair loss diagnosis, age, general health, hair loss stability, and donor hair density all influence whether or not a patient will receive excellent results from a FUE hair treatment.

 We consider all these factors together when determining whether someone is a good candidate or not.
 While someone might have a low density of hair follicles in the donor areas, they may have other favourable hair characteristics that offset the disadvantage of the hair density.

 The procedure has no set cost because it is as individual as the patient and their hair loss.
 Your hair transplant cost will depend on the clinic you choose, the type of hair transplantation procedure you undergo, the complexity of your case, and the number of grafts you need.

 The cost of hair transplants using FUE in Scotland varies according to the hair transplant surgeon’s expertise and the clinic’s philosophy.
 It is not uncommon for retail chains to outsource FUE doctors and perform more than one procedure at a time.
 They may also offer discounts based on volume.
 In some cases, poorly trained technicians are left to perform the work.